drjonesy/Raw-PHP-REST-API/README.md

 This is currently uses a `MariaDB` part of the Shared Hosting service.
 You will need to configure the database yourself.
 Rename `.env.example` to `.env` - You'll notice there is commented out `Production` section.
 This is for your live environment.
 To build this, I utilized Docker which is why the: **DB_HOST** is set to `mariadb`.
 However, for the production, I will comment out the Development and uncomment the Production along with supplying the correct address for the database.
 And of course providing the values for the other values.

+🗄️ To build the basic structure of the database.
+Please use the `db-model/schema.sql` file.
+The easiest way to accomplish this is by running each model separately in `phpMyAdmin`.

+## Environment Variables (.env)

 ▶️ **Development** this is set to `mariadb` to reference the Docker Container.
 Otherwise you might not be able to connect, since you are not running the api directly in docker.

 ```yaml